 Several challenges hinder the delivery of aid to North Korea.
 These include:

-• Lack of access: The North Korean government restricts access for aid workers to monitor the distribution of aid and ensure that it reaches those who need it most.
+- Lack of access: The North Korean government restricts access for aid workers to monitor the distribution of aid and see to it that it reaches those who need it most.

 Organizations Involved